lw8192/Red-Team-Dev/Python/Coding_Interview.md

     abs(-2)     #return absolute value
     a+=1   #increment
     print("{:.6f}".format(value))      #print out value to the 6th decimal place
+Boolean Expressions

+    NOR: If a and b equal 0, return True.
+Else return False.
+    XOR: returns True when a/b are different.
+Example - a=1, b=0, return True

 ### Strings
 Can think of as an array of chars